 But however you do it, the combined lower-priced listing often appear higher in results, even for a brand-new seller with no ratings or reviews yet, as shown here:

 This is why it’s imperative that you do your homework when deciding which products to sell on Amazon.
-With our Rodeo Bracelet, we have just one existing competitor, so we can come in under their selling price and still make money.
-However, they might lower their price now that we’ve added a listing, too.
-We’ll have to wait and see, and weigh our options if they do.
+With the Rodeo Bracelet, there’s just one existing competitor, so it can come in under their selling price and still make money.
+However, the competitor might lower their price now that this listing has been added.

 Bottom Line on Amazon SEO